drclaw1394/perl-io-fd/README.md

 Same as `IO::FD::sysopen`, but expects all four arguments

+### IO::FD::open

+Binding to `open`.
+Please see your system manual.
+If no mode is specified, the 'perlish' 0666, is used.

+### IO::FD::openat

+Binding to `openat`.
+Please see your system manual.
+If no mode is specified, the 'perlish' 0666, is used.

 ### IO::FD::mktemp

 Behaves similar to [File::Temp::mktemp](https://metacpan.org/pod/File%3A%3ATemp%3A%3Amktemp)

 Requires at least six 'X' characters at the end of the template

+The template string used as input is modified  and is the same as the return value on success

 **NOTE:** This function does not return a file descriptor.
 It might be included in future versions of this module